wangziqi2013/wangziqi2013.github.io/_posts/2020-06-11-base-victim.markdown

 The baseline and victim cache operate individually as two independent caches, with the victim cache holding victim blocks evicted by the baseline cache.
 Exclusiveness is maintained between these two caches, such that one address can only exist in at most one of the two caches.
+The difference between a victim cache design with a victim cache of the same organization as the baseline cache is that, in the paper's proposal, the victim cache "borrows" storage from the statically mapped physical slot of the baseline cache.
+Space borrowing is made possible by the usage of compression, since data blocks in the baseline cache take less space, enabling the victim tag on the same location to map an extra victim block to the rest of the physical slot.

+On an access request, all tags in the